aaron-grau/curic/react/readings/rails_router_namespacing.md

 api_cats GET  /api/cats(.:format) api/cats#index
 ```

-Finally, we have to move our `index.json.jbuilder` view to
+Finally, we have to store our `index.json.jbuilder` view in the location
 `app/views/api/cats/index.json.jbuilder` so our new `Api:CatsController` can
 find it.
 Now we can access our api endpoint on `localhost:3000/api/cats`.